johannes-b/keptn-user-stories/README.md

 - As a user, I want to get a notification for a problem including data from multiple sources.

+- [Disable Self-healing](disable_self_healing/): As a user, I want to disable self-healing for a certain time period.

 ### Platform - Execution Plane:

 - As a user, I want to deploy my artifacts on different target systems (multiple clusters, AWS Lambda, …) using blue/green, primary/canary, etc.